boydx/geosalad/PITCHME.md

 * Keep GIS folder organized
 * Be consistent
 * Don't put a file >50 MB in repo
-* Don't put a .mdb folder in repo
+* Don't put a .gdb folder in repo
 * Don't put repo in repo

 #HSLIDE